COVID: No hope for Germany's hotels? | DW | 25.02.2021

 "I kept procrastinating with dismantling it because I believed in the lockdown periods mentioned by the politicians," Baier said.

-"This constant lockdown extensions robs you of your strength.
+"These constant lockdown extensions rob you of your strength.
 Politics has lost me."
 She had done everything that was required of her: fulfilled all hygiene requirements, meticulously adhered to the regulations.
 "I don't see what we could have done better."

 The country hotel is located on a path that leads to a hiking area.
 For weeks, Baier has had to watch hundreds of walkers pass by her house, especially on weekends.
 Many of them use the empty hotel parking lot to take a break and picnic here.